BenjaminBurton/secureNetwork/README.md

-# Secure Network that is encrypted on Azure using the Azure CLI
+# Secure Network using encryption on Azure using Azure CLI

 # Create a resource group: